 Staging + Open Houses

-• Not adding a fresh coat of paint or window treatments are two common oversights
+• Skipping a fresh coat of paint and window treatments are common oversights

-• Having too many personal items is another no-no, so is a giant TV on the wall
+• Having too many personal items is another no-no, as is a giant TV on the wall

-• Many stagers offer packages in a range of budgets—or you can DIY it
+• Many stagers offer packages in a range of budgets—or you can do it yourself

-Staging is an important part of the selling process for New Yorkers.
-Apartment buyers are likely to visit both new condos and resales—and if you’re selling, you need to make sure your place is styled to compete with a brand-new apartment.
+Apartment buyers are likely to visit both new condos and resales.
+So if you’re selling, you need to make sure your place is styled to compete with a brand-new apartment when a buyer comes to your door—or scrolls through your unit’s listing photos.

 That’s why it’s important to present a property in a way that allows buyers to see its full potential.
-“I like to think of staging as makeup,” says Daniela Schneider, founder of the staging company Quadra, adding that staging should enhance the natural beauty of the apartment and disguise the flaws.
+You can use staging as “makeup” to enhance its beauty and disguise its flaws, said Daniela Schneider, founder of the staging company Quadra.

-Whether you hire a staging pro or decide to DIY it, you’ll want to avoid the following common mistakes.
+Whether you hire a staging pro or decide to do it yourself, you’ll want to avoid a few routine mistakes.

 1. Not painting the space

-This is one of the most common oversights, Schneider says.
-The consensus is to stick with one of the countless shades of white.
-"Clean, fresh, and bright" are the universal tenets of staging.
-Remember: Buyers have been bombarded with images of pristine, unlived-in condos, so you’ll need to step up your game to match the fantasy in their heads—admittedly a tall order.
+One of the most common oversights is not painting your space, Schneider said.
+Stick with one of the countless shades of white to keep your apartment looking clean, fresh, and bright.
+Buyers have been bombarded with images of pristine, unlived-in condos, so you’ll need to compete with the fantasy in their heads.

-Fortunately, there are some shortcuts.
-A fresh coat of paint gives you a lot of bang for the buck.
-“You can even freshen up tired kitchen cabinetry with a coat of paint,” Franco says.
+“You can even freshen up tired kitchen cabinetry with a coat of paint,” Franco said.

-“It really depends on the price point and demographic, but most often, less is more,” she says.
+“It really depends on the price point and demographic, but most often, less is more,” she said.

 As an added incentive, some brokerages are offering no-fee renovation loans to make it easier for you to paint or make upgrades to your place with funds you don’t have to repay until you close.